dasisubramoney/DASSUB615_PTO2403_GroupC_Dasendhran-Subramoney_DJS11/Readme Podcast.md

     localStorage.setItem("favorites", JSON.stringify(favorites));
 };

-Deployment:
+# 10-Deployment:
 The app is deployed on Netlify.
 You can access it here:
-Podcast App Live Demo
+Podcast App Live Demo https://dasendhranspodcasts.netlify.app/

-Contact Information
+# 11-Contact Information
 If you have any questions or need assistance, feel free to reach out to your coaches or contact the project maintainer:

 Name: Dasendhran Subramoney